 The Abbey Theatre Trust would like to set up a volunteer scheme for Front of House staff.
 Stewards are needed to sell programmes, coffee, tea and ice creams in the interval and generally help when there is a show on.
 Full training would be given and the stewards get to see the shows for free!
-For more information please contact Katherine Barry by email (email@example.com) or telephone (07878 445998)
+For more information visit the Abbey Theatre Volunteering page or contact Katherine Barry by email (email@example.com) or telephone (07878 445998)

 Family Lives is a national charity which runs a free confidential helpline for anyone experiencing difficulties in their family or relationship.
 You can find out more about it here: Family Lives.
 It is currently recruiting for volunteer call-takers with a range of backgrounds and experiences who have experience of parenting or working with children and young people, are good listeners and have a willingness to learn.
 Volunteers receive training and are expected to make a commitment of 1 year.
 To find out more, contact firstname.lastname@example.org or call 01163 666087 for further information.